Luma Health Announces Patient-Centric Telehealth Solution: No App, Login or Portal Required

-As the new coronavirus sweeps across the country, providers are racing to adopt telehealth solutions to find ways to continue delivering needed care.
+As the new coronavirus sweeps across the country, providers are racing to adopt patient-centric telehealth solutions to find ways to continue delivering needed care.

 Luma Health is answering the call with the launch of Luma Health Telehealth as part of our Total Patient Engagement™ platform.
 Our easy-to-use telehealth solution enables one-click, HIPAA compliant virtual appointments between doctors and their patients.
 It can be integrated with a clinic’s Electronic Health Record (EHR) system to support bulk telehealth appointment conversion and ad-hoc video appointments.